openstack-archive/gce-api/README.rst

 =====

 Make sure that python-pip package is installed.
+Check and correct default options in 'install.sh' file.
 Run "install.sh".
-You can check and correct default options in this file.
+Make sure that service user is present in system.
+Create it if needed -
+	keystone user-create --name gceapi --tenant service --pass password And assign role to this user - keystone user-role-add --user gceapi --role admin --tenant service Check other for options in /etc/gceapi/gceapi.conf if needed.
-Check for keystone options in api-paste.ini and other options in gceapi.conf in /etc/gceapi Run it - "gce-api".
+Run it - "gce-api".

 Usage